 Sixth Formers also have access to the school’s well-resourced Reynolds Library.

 Pupils can grab a coffee and socialise between lessons in the Old Music Room (OMR).
-It has Internet access and holds a range of university prospectuses for some independent research.
 This facility is particularly popular with Sixth Formers working in groups and collaborating on projects.